dasl-/pitools/readme.md

 ```

 ## development setup
 1. The `provision_pi` script will install `rmate` / `subl`.
-We use a non-standard port though, which requires some extra setup.
-See comments in `provision_pi`.
 Your editor may also need a plugin to make use of this though: https://github.com/aurora/rmate#set-up-editor

 ## other useful commands for setting up
 1. find its IP: `sudo arp-scan --interface=en0 --localnet` or `sudo nmap -sS -p 22 192.168.1.0/24`